 In order to ensure our current volunteers are fully utilized and prioritized, MMoME is only recruiting new response volunteers from towns with low coverage.
 These specific areas are always changing so if you are interested in becoming a response volunteer and meet all the above criteria, please fill out the Volunteer Interest Form.
-Once prospective volunteers have completed the interest form and attended an info session attended, you will be notified of the next steps to be taken , including attending an informational session.
-After, our Stranding Coordinator will assess our current gaps in volunteer response coverage and accept applications for stranding response as needed.
-If MMoME is not in need of volunteers from your town, you can chose to be placed on our response volunteer wait list.
+Once prospective volunteers have completed the interest form and attended an info session the stranding coordinator will be in contact about the next steps.
+The stranding coordinator will assess our current gaps in volunteer response coverage and accept applications for stranding response as needed.
+If MMoME is not in need of volunteers from your town, you can choose to be placed on our response volunteer wait list.

 Please note that the above criteria listed for volunteer stranding responders is non-negotiable, and only individuals who meet all of the criteria will be considered.

 We are currently not offering any animal care volunteer positions.